vladtf/containerization-tool/README.md

 # TODO List

-* deploy a simple deployment
+* Deploy a simple deployment
-* script to increase replicas for that pod
+* Script to increase replicas for that pod
-* ai that will increase resources automatically
+* AI that will increase resources automatically
-* monitoring of pvc
+* Monitoring of pvc
+* Increase size of PVC andmigrate data
+* Monitor resources for each pod
+* Create a job from existing cron
+* Web interface with a simple replicas increase